Criteria List for a Pan-European Plant Phenotyping Research Infrastructure

 The current criteria list presents the current status of the ongoing participation and discussion with the plant phenotyping community in the development of EMPHASIS.
 It is thus still open for modifications in the course of ongoing stakeholder engagement.
 This document is intended to inform about the criteria of the research infrastructure of EMPHASIS.
 In conclusion, EMPHASIS-PREP is open for discussion on the content of the criteria list and welcomes feedback on this document from all plant phenotyping researchers.
 The criteria list has the intention to inform a range of different stakeholders including scientist and policy makers.

-Please use following link to read and comment on the criteria list document:
+Please use the following link to read and comment on the criteria list document:

 We like to motivate you all to be critical.
-Comments can be added by clicking on the comment button and highlight the area to comment on.
+Comments can be added by clicking on the comment button and highlighting the area to comment on.